Reviews for SHITHOLE PARADISE

 About The Author

 I've been writing for several years and always hoped to publish one day.
 I made that first huge leap with my memoir (of one year) - SHITHOLE PARADISE.
 Next was my first published collection of poetry/rhymes - All Rhymes; No Reason.
 Both were self-published with Kindle Direct.
-Currently, I’m a support worker for survivors of gender-based violence and an advocate for all vulnerable populations.
-I’m also pursuing my Masters of counselling in psychology.

 Follow us